 The internal and external reputation of the Company is of critical importance to the success of the business.
-The nature of the services we provide and the impact on the communities in which we operate mean that there is inevitable media attention on both our performance and actions.
-Being able to maintain a positive external reputation allows us not only to demonstrate the value that we as an organisation are able to offer, but is also critical to the continued success of the Company in securing further contracts from existing and new commissioners.
+The nature of the services we provide and the impact on the communities in which we operate mean the Company is subject to public scrutiny on both our performance and actions.
+Being able to maintain a positive reputation allows us not only to demonstrate the value that we as an organisation are able to offer, but is also critical to the continued success of the Company in securing further contracts from existing and new commissioners.